 - Make sure your donuts are completely cooled before glazing.
 The temperature of the glaze also affects the final results.
 When my glaze was warmer, it appeared thinner on my donuts and reminded me more of a bakery style glazed donut.
 Some of the glaze also soaked into the donut, which was tasty.
 When the glaze was cooler, it created a thicker layer and was more like frosted donut.

-- Store in an airtight container and store at room temperature for several days.
+- Store in an airtight container at room temperature for 1-2 days or in the fridge for up to 3-5 days.

-- Feel free to freeze any extra donuts.
-To freeze, wrap individually in plastic wrap and place in a resealable freezer bag.
+- To freeze, wrap individually in plastic wrap and place in a resealable freezer bag.
+Store up to 3 months.
 To defrost, place in the fridge the night before you want to eat them.
 Then place on the counter until room temperature.

 - Category: Donuts